 In addition, our competitors are constantly evolving, including increasing their product and service offerings through organic research and development or through strategic acquisitions.
-For example, one of our competitors, Travelport Worldwide Limited, has recently announced that it is to be acquired by private-equity firms, in a transaction that is expected to close in 2019.
-There could be uncertainty resulting from any such acquisition, including possible changes to Travelport's product and service offerings.
+For example, one of our competitors, Travelport Worldwide Limited, was acquired by private-equity firms in May 2019.
+There could be uncertainty resulting from this acquisition, including possible changes to Travelport's product and service offerings.
 As a result, we must continue to invest significant resources in research and development in order to continually improve the speed, accuracy and comprehensiveness of our services and we may be required to make changes to our technology platforms or increase our investment in technology, increase marketing, adjust prices or business models and take other actions, which could affect our financial performance and liquidity.